GiangTran268/retails_analysis/README.md

 # XDA Retail Sales Analysis
 *Tools Used: SQL & Power BI*

-Refer to the file (report/Retail_dashboard.pbix) for a detailed and interactive report.
+Refer to the file [BI Dashboard](report/Retail_dashboard.pbix) for a detailed and interactive report.
 ## 1. Project Overview

 This project analyses retail sales data using SQL and Power BI.